 PVDC coated nylon, polyester, LDPE, PP, ethylene vinyl alcohol, polystyrene are examples of flexible packaging material used with active sachet.

 Customers require fresh and frozen loaves, buns, flatbreads, and many more different types of bakery products.
 Modern Packaging offers custom packaging solutions for your bakery product. packaging needs, including Zipper slider, Micro-perforation, Frozen or fresh packaging consideration, Barrier protection (for oil, moisture, oxygen or aroma), 8 colour graphics for your custom packaging design, NEW High-speed wicketer packaging machine, Single-serve / Multi-packs / variety packs, Differentiating graphics, shelf-ready, Extended shelf-life technologies.

 Bakery and snack food products include items of different packaging requirements, which are met by a range of plastic materials in the form of films, laminates and thermoformed trays.
-These materials provide adequate protection against moisture loss/gain, retain the taste and aroma, and are hygeinic and safe for food contact.
-Other additional properties such as machinability, printability and cost-effectiveness make them the ideal choice for a package.
+These materials provide adequate protection against moisture loss/gain, retain the taste and aroma, and are hygienic and safe for food contact.
+Other additional properties such as machinability, printability, and cost-effectiveness make them the ideal choice for a package.